PaiSuryaDarshan/LearningOnTheJob/how_to_comment_your_code.md

 ## Why Comment?

-    Code tells you "How?"
-Comments tell you "Why?"
+    Code tells you "How?", Comments tell you "Why?"
                  ~ Jeff Atwood (a.k.a.Coding Horror)

 1. It describes code for fellow developers